Ricardowec51/Wireguard-Install/README.md

 # Wireguard-Install

 I've had so many headaches when trying to install Wireguard Server and clients, so I decided to make it myself by using the stock Wireguard app starting from Ubuntu 22.04 and a couple of scripts to download.
+The scripts are interactive and will ask for all nescessary information

 ## SERVER INSTALL